seyeonigbinde/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is an open-source JavaScript library for building specifically single-page applications.
+React makes it painless to create interactive user interfaces.
+It helps in the development of large applications that have temporal data changes.
+The data in such applications is not static so it changes over time.
+It builds a simple engine called the virtual DOM that interacts with the actual DOM for us.

 1. Describe component state.

+A component state is the one that state data, either as an object placed inside the constructor function or a function component that include the .useState function made available in the React.

 1. Describe props.

+“Props” is a special keyword in React, which stands for properties and is being used for passing data from one component to another.
+Props allow components rendered in a stateful component to receive state data and once the data is set as props data, it is no longer a state data.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are things that can cause a component to return a different output for the same state and props.
+It is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers and manually manipulating the DOM are all examples of side effects.

+Side effects are synced in to the React component by used the effect hook (.useEffect) which tells React that a component needs to run, or execute, some side effects.
+This hook takes two parameters.
+The first is a callback function and the second is a dependency array.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.